The chronologies in the following may help to give a

 statistics, legislation and annual report

-Department of Labour Covers employment, occupational safety and health, immigration.
+Employment Relations (previously Department of Labour) - part of the Ministry of Business Innovation and Employment.
+Covers employment, occupational safety and health, immigration.

 Many publications and project reports are available in the research papers database which contains research and evaluation work undertaken, published or commissioned by the Department of Labour.